 If you donate, your contact information may be added to a donor file that is occasionally exchanged with other progressive organizations.
 You can opt out of such exchanges by contacting our Member Services team at (800) 289-3787 or firstname.lastname@example.org.

 We may give consultants and organizations working with us on specific projects temporary access to information about people who make donations or payments; they will not retain the information or contact the people whose information they have access to.

 Public Citizen takes steps to protect information collected online from unauthorized access and improper use.
 Public Citizen is fully compliant with PCI-DSS (Payment Card Industry Data Security Standard) and does not maintain credit card information on any of our servers.
 Other personally identifiable information, such as your name and address is stored on secure servers.
 Public Citizen’s network is protected at the perimeter by firewalls that include intrusion detection and prevention capabilities, and all servers and workstations have centrally managed antivirus software.
 Servers and workstations are patched regularly and monitored for signs of suspicious activity.
 Access to Public Citizen’s network is restricted to Public Citizen-owned devices.
 Data transmitted to and from our website are encrypted.

 If you contact us by phone or email, we may keep a record so that we can follow up with you if necessary.
 We do not disclose the information in that record to any outside entity unless doing so is required to resolve a technical problem with our website or you give us permission to do so, or if we believe that disclosure is necessary to protect your safety or the safety of others, respond to a legal request, or comply with the law.

 Updates to This Policy

 This page reflects the current policy at any given time.
 It may be updated occasionally.
-It was most recently updated on April 17, 2019.
+It was most recently updated in July 2020.